geerlingguy/ansible-role-drush/README.md

 Whether to keep Drush up-to-date with the latest revision of the branch specified by `drush_version`.

+    drush_composer_cli_options: "--prefer-source --no-interaction"

+These options are the safest for avoiding GitHub API rate limits when installing Drush, and can be very helpful when working on dependencies/installation, but builds can be sped up substantially by changing the first option to --prefer-dist.

 ## Dependencies

   - geerlingguy.git (Installs Git).